|Guide||♦||53 Triplogs||Active Topic|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 I wasn't as fast as average

-During the course of the hike, you will encounter spots where you wonder if you can climb the barrier in the way, but if you look close at the hand holds, and the places for sound footing, all obstacles are relatively easily negotiated.
-Rather than being technically difficult, the hike is more a matter of conditioning.
-For the last mile before making the Ridgeline trail, the grade is 28% so there is lots of uphill to test your legs.
+During the hike, you will encounter spots where you wonder if you can climb the barrier in the way.
+All obstacles are relatively easily negotiated if you look closely at the handholds and the places for sound footing.
+Rather than being technically challenging, the hike is more a matter of conditioning.
+For the last mile before making the Ridgeline Trail, the grade is 28%, so there is lots of uphill to test your legs.

 Check out the Official Route and Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.